generate object x (no output):

 R can do matrix “regular” algebra, and even lets you do operations that are not well-defined mathematically.

-is the transpose of the matrix A
+t(A) is the transpose of the matrix A.

 # define matrix containing normal data